regolith-labs/ore/README.md

 # Ore

-**Ore is a cryptocurrency you can mine from anywhere, at home or on your phone.** It uses a novel proof-of-work algorithm to guarantee no miner can ever be starved out from earning rewards.
+**Ore is a digital currency you can mine from anywhere, at home or on your phone.** It uses a novel proof-of-work algorithm to guarantee no miner can ever be starved out from earning rewards.

 ## How it works